kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Glossary

-Target Group: Anyone who wants to look up terms they’re not familiar with.
+**Target Group**: Anyone who wants to look up terms they’re not familiar with.
 Explains basic terms, with a focus on terms specific to Kyma.

 ## Content Source